openintegrationhub/Connectors/Adapters/AdapterBehaviorStandardization/StandardizedActionsAndTriggers.md

 **Required configurations/inputs:**
 * Optionally filter values for any server side filters supported
 * A timestamp which indicates where in time to begin polling from.
-If this value is set to the begining of time, the trigger will do a DB export on the inital run.
+If this value is set to the beginning of time, the trigger will do a DB export on the initial run.
 If set to now, only future modifications will be exported and the first execution will return no results.
 * An optional timestamp which indicates the end of polling time.
 The trigger will not return results which have been modified after this timestamp.